seanmpuckett/sai/docs/comps.md

 ## Comprehensions

-SAI's began as an AI scripting language for a role-playing game.
-As such, the language evolved to deal in a succinct way with objects, lists, and decision making.
+SAI began as an AI scripting language for a role-playing game.
+As such, the language evolved to deal in a succinct way with traits, lists, and decision making.
 Its extensive set of composable comprehensions reflects this.

 _Comprehensions_ are a way of operating on a list or set of traits as a whole.
-In Javascript, familiar comprehensions are `.map`, `.filter` and `.sort`.
-SAI doesn’t introduce any particularly new comprehensions in terms of functionality, but it does afford their use in a clearer, more concise way.
+In Javascript, familiar comprehensions are `.map`, `.filter`, `.reduce` and `.sort`.
+SAI doesn’t introduce any new comprehensions in terms of functionality, but it does afford their use in a clearer, more concise way.

+In Javascript, most comprehensions only work on lists, that is, the **Array** type.
+SAI extends this functionality by allowing comprehensions to apply to any data type — undefined, value, array or object — with the result generally being the same data type.

+A notable exception is the application of a sorting operator to traits (e.g. an **object**); you get in return a list of trait values without the associated trait names, because JS’s specification holds that the enumeration order of an object’s properties is uncertain.

-_Note: comprehensions __do not modify_ lists they are applied to.
-Invariably, they return a new list (or other data type).
-If you want a comprehension to replace the list it is applied to, you’ll need to specifically make that assignment yourself._
+_Critical note: comprehensions **do not modify** collections they are applied to, instead returning an altered copy.
+If you want a comprehension result to replace its source data, specifically make that assignment yourself._

 We’ll be working with the following set of data to make our examples clearer.

 	set friends to list